We will offer fresh, new and vibrant later living options.

 Our proposed Uxbridge community will be suited in the heart of the town centre, to increase the social connectedness of members.
 The community itself will include a new, vibrant restaurant, wellness centre, and retail space – all publicly-accessible to local Uxbridge residents to encourage genuine multi-generational living.

-Contrary to the perceived norm of typical care homes, we will create genuinely outward-facing environments.
+Contrary to the perceived norm of typical retirement homes, we will create genuinely outward-facing environments.
 What this means is supporting older residents to meet and engage with people of all ages, and remain rooted in and a part of the community.

 Our proposed site will give residents easy and convenient access to the town centre’s vibrant restaurant and bar, leisure, and retail facilities ‒ to reinstate older people in the heart of our community and in our lives.

 Addressing Local Needs.

 Our plans will also address the demands of the local population.
 According to the 2011 Census, a third of the Hillingdon’s population – more than 78,000 people – are aged 50 or over.
 Despite being considered a ‘young’ city, Greater London is home to 1.1m over-65s according to Age UK.
 This figure is projected to increase by 86% in the next 30 years, underlining the pressing need for more purpose-built housing for older people.

 Just 2.5% of the UK’s 29m dwellings are defined as ‘retirement housing’, according to research published by the Centre for the Study of Financial Innovation (CSFI), but the number of purpose-built homes offering care services – such as those operated by Legal & General – is far less, at around 0.7% according to the Urban Land Institute.